sethmlarson/selectors2/README.rst

 .. code-block:: python

     import sys
-    if sys.version_info > (3, 5):  # Python 3.5+
-        import selectors
-    else:  # Python 2.6 - 3.4
     import selectors2 as selectors

-    # Use DefaultSelector, it picks the fastest
+    # Use DefaultSelector, it picks the best
     # selector available for your platform! :)
     s = selectors.DefaultSelector()